joemdjossou/stroll_ui_test/README.md

 - **App Interactivity:** It was anticipated that the majority of the application content would be dynamic.

-- **Design and functionalities:** The functionalities are much more important than the user interface, but without a good interface the users will not even check the functionalities, so a balance between the two was found.
+- **Design and functionalities:** The functionalities are as important as the user interface, so a balance between the two was found.

 ## III.
 Challenges Faced and Overcoming Them: